Top 10 Sports Fitness Watches Reviewed and Rated

 Features are important but you only want the features which will match your needs.

-Fitness watches are impressive and they all offer various features which are specific to the needs of the user.
+Fitness watches are impressive and they all offer various features that are specific to the needs of the user.
 Of course, the more features on offer, the higher the cost, so be very selective, think about what you want for your own specific needs.
 Choose a watch which offers only the features which you need.
 Extra features can mean distraction, especially when you do not need them.
-If you choose a watch with extra features which you do not need, this will impact on the ease of use and battery performance.
+If you choose a watch with extra features that you do not need, this will impact on the ease of use and battery performance.

 The watch you choose will be with you regularly for a good number of years, try on different models, gauge how comfortable it feels to wear the watch.
 If you be selective and try on a few options, you will know when you have found the watch which genuinely feels comfortable for you to wear.
 Put some time into this, shop around.
 If you buy a watch online, read the user reviews, if it is a comfortable watch, you are sure to see comments supporting this.